gimbalinc/gimbal-sdk-xamarin/README.md

-# gimbal-sdk-xamarin
+# Gimbal-SDK-Xamarin
-Xamarin bindings for the Gimbal SDKs
+This projects contains updated xamarin bindings for the Gimbal SDKs

 # GimbalSDK.Xamarin.iOS
 The iOS bindings.
-Build on Mac in Xamarin Studio.
+Build on Mac in Visual Studio.
 Should not need any additional configuration.

 # GimbalSDK.Xamarin.Droid
 The Android bindings.
 Build on appropriate OS.
 Should not need anything additional other than local Android SDK stuff.